AdaCore/training_material/courses/rust_essentials/130_memory_management/01_review.rst

 - Creating a :rust:`String` puts
   - Fixed-sized metadata on the stack
-  - Dynamically sized data, the actual string, on the heap
+  - Dynamically sized data (actual string) on the heap

 .. code:: rust